2023 Solar Incentives Guide for Moorestown-Lenola, NJ - Tax Credits & Rebates

 EcoWatch's Moorestown-Lenola, NJ Solar Incentives FAQs

-It's a good idea to talk to your local Moorestown-Lenola solar installer to get an understanding of which incentives your project will qualify for.
-Usually, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those provided at the level of the New Jersey government, may have additional requirements.
+It's a good idea to talk to your local Moorestown-Lenola solar installer for a better understanding of which incentives your project may qualify for.
+Generally, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those given by the state of New Jersey, might have additional requirements.

-Solar energy is a renewable energy source — by switching where you get your energy, you help lessen the strain on our planet's resources.
-You can also lower the CO2 emissions from your home by 300 pounds a year, or roughly 6,000 pounds over 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you help lessen the strain on our planet's resources.
+You can also lower the CO2 emissions from your home by 300 pounds yearly, or around 6,000 pounds over 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.